tokenly/tokenly-wp-plugin/README.md

 * ```test-fix.sh``` is used to fix styling issues automatically
 * ```test-local-install.sh``` is used to prepare the database for testing, is expecting a running WordPress instance via [Local by Flywheel](https://localwp.com/)

+[Tokenpass Client](https://github.com/tokenly/tokenpass-client) library was merged with the codebase.
+It and its dependencies can be found in the ```libs``` directory.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)